kran0/gearwheel/README.md

   * Build isolation;
   * Build in modern dind while host's dockerd is 1.12+;
 * Export docker images and docker volumes standart way.

+With gearwheels you can use build machine with with only software config:
+- Coreutils;
+- Docker v1.12+;
+- Gearwheel.
+No other tools needed, you can even use coreutils from busybox:latest.

 ## How to use Gearwheels?